Table of Contents

-This is for all those Hario Mini Mill lovers who are curious how to make their hand grinder significantly more consistent by using a simple modification.
-If you’re not an owner of this fantastic hand grinder, check out its review!
+This is for all those Hario Mini Mill lovers who are curious how to make their hand grinder significantly more consistent by using simple mods to the rod and outer burr.

-It’s no secret that the Mini Mill doesn’t exactly compete with a commercial grinder, but this little guy is definitely good enough for most people.
+It’s no secret that the Mini Mill doesn’t exactly compete with a commercial electric grinder, but this little guy is definitely good enough for most people.

 This problem is a result of two pieces, the metal rod and the outer burr, not being set in their places firmly enough.
 This enables some wiggling, which ends in unevenly ground coffee.

 Don’t use water on any of the ceramic pieces, it could shorten the grinder’s life.
 I just use a paper towel and little brush to get small particles off.

-The Metal Rod
+Step 2: The Metal Rod Mod

 This part is fairly simple.
 Right above the screw portion of the rod are two small protrusions on either side.
 Just above this is where the tape is going around the rod.
 Put just enough on so that the rod can fit through the black hopper and spring, but be set firmly.
 I used about four layers of tape, but experiment yourself to find the best fit.